jorgEVOplasmids/rapid_adaptation_pOXA48/README.md

 To assess the phenotipic changes during the experimental evolution assay, we measured the bacterial growth of each replicate population each 2 days of the experiment.
 The raw data for this analysis can be found at *link_to_table_of_data* and the script for the plotting (Figure 1D) and statistical analyses can be checked at *link_to_script*.

 ## Genomic analyses

+#### Data processing and variant calling

+The first step in our genomic analyses were the usual quality control and trimming of the raw reads from the sequencing.
+With the clean reads, we performed the variant calling of